Skip to main content

 6 mentions Positive Neutral Negative

-The game's atmosphere is praised for its dark, grim tone enhanced by well-chosen ambient music and a distinctive visual style.
-Players appreciate the immersive storytelling and multiple gameplay approaches that contribute to a captivating, serious sci-fi environment reminiscent of titles like Wasteland 3 but with a unique space setting.
+The game's atmosphere is praised for its effective blend of dark, ambient music and a visually striking style that enhances its serious, slightly grim tone.
+Reviewers appreciate the immersive storytelling and multiple gameplay approaches that contribute to a solid, captivating environment reminiscent of Wasteland 3 but set in space.
+Overall, the atmosphere is considered unique, well-crafted, and integral to the game's experience.

 • “The music is well chosen and suits the atmosphere.”